 Proposed Addition of Single Malt Whiskey to the Standards of Identity for Distilled Spirits

-In a recent notice of proposed rulemaking published by TTB in the Federal Register, the agency proposes to add a standard of identity for Single Malt Whiskey for distilled spirits.
+In a recent notice of proposed rulemaking published by Alcohol and Tobacco Tax and Trade Bureau (“TTB“) in the Federal Register, the agency proposes to add a standard of identity for Single Malt Whiskey for distilled spirits.
 Presumably, if the rule is finalized, this would alter 27 CFR 5.143 to add an additional class/type to the whiskey class.
 The notice can be accessed here.

 The proposed rule would require whiskeys labeled as “American single malt whisky” to be distilled entirely at one U.S. distillery.
 Additionally, whiskeys bearing “American single malt whiskey” would need to be mashed, distilled, and aged in the U.S. The mash would need to consist of 100% malted barley with a distillation proof of 160 proof or less and stored in oak barrels no exceeding 700 liters.
 (The oak barrels can be used oak, uncharred new oak, or charred new oak.)
 No neutral spirits are permitted to be added but the class/type would permit allowable coloring, flavoring, and blending materials to be used.